Developing country: Economy

-This arrangement is sometimes called neocolonialism, meaning a system in which less-developed countries are taken advantage of by developed countries.
+This arrangement is often referred to as neocolonialism, a system in which less-developed countries are taken advantage of by developed countries.
 It does not necessarily mean that former colonies are still controlled by their former colonizer; it refers to colonial-like exploitation.
-Developing countries are often helping further develop rich countries, rather than being developed themselves.
-Several institutions have been established with the goal of putting an end to this system.
-One of these institutions is the New International Economic Order.
-They have a 'no-strings-attached' policy that promotes developing countries remaining or becoming self-sufficient.
-More specifically, they advocate sovereignty over natural resources and industrialization.
+Developing countries are often providing resources and labor toward the further development of rich countries, rather than dedicating these resources to their own development.
+Notable efforts towards ending this systemic injustice on a global scale include the adoption of the "Declaration on the Establishment of a New International Economic Order" and accompanying program of action by the United Nations General Assembly in 1974, with the goal of advocating on behalf of developing nations for sovereignty over natural resources and industrialization.